mui/toolpad/docs/data/toolpad/core/introduction/base-concepts.md

 :::success
 If you are using Next.js, use the `AppProvider` exported from `@toolpad/core/nextjs`.

-If you are building a single-page application with React Router DOM for routing, use the `AppProvider` exported from `@toolpad/core/react-router-dom`.
+If you are building a single-page application with React Router for routing, use the `AppProvider` exported from `@toolpad/core/react-router-dom`.

 This automatically sets up the router for you, so that you don't need to pass the `router` prop.
 :::